Miha Zajc

-Miha Zajc (born 1 July 1994) is a Slovenian footballer who plays as a midfielder for Fenerbahçe and the Slovenia national team.
+Miha Zajc (born 1 July 1994) is a Slovenian footballer who plays as a midfielder for Croatian Football League club Dinamo Zagreb.

 Club career

 Interblock

 Zajc was born in Šempeter pri Gorici.
-As a youth, he played in the youth selections of Interblock from the capital of Ljubljana.
+As a youngster, he played in the youth selections of Interblock from the capital of Ljubljana.
 He made his senior debut on 3 March 2012 against Dravinja and made a total of five league appearances in his first and last year at Interblock.

 Loan to Olimpija and Celje

 In summer 2012 Zajc moved to Olimpija Ljubljana.
-He played only one game with the club, against Mura 05 in the Slovenian PrvaLiga, where he scored two goals in an eventual 3–1 victory.
+He played only one game with the club, against Mura 05 in the Slovenian PrvaLiga, where he scored two goals in a 3–1 victory.
 Zajc moved on loan to Celje in January 2013.
 He made his league debut with Celje on 2 March 2013, starting the match in a 0–0 draw against Gorica.
-The loan was also confirmed for the following season and on 30 October 2013 he scored his first goal, in a 3–1 home defeat against Rudar Velenje in the second leg of the quarter-finals of the Slovenian Cup.
+The loan was also confirmed for the following season, after which he scored his first goal on 30 October 2013, in a 3–1 home defeat against Rudar Velenje during the second leg of the quarter-finals of the Slovenian Cup.
 On 12 April 2014 he scored his first goal in the Slovenian PrvaLiga with Celje, scoring the team's second goal in a 2–0 home win over Triglav Kranj.

 Olimpija Ljubljana

-Zajc returned to Olimpija for the 2014–15 season.
-He made his second debut for Olimpija on 16 August 2014 in a 2–0 league win against Rudar Velenje.
+Zajc returned to Olimpija on a permanent basis in August 2014, signing a three-year contract.
+He made his second debut for Olimpija on 16 August 2014 in a 2–0 league victory against Rudar Velenje.
 With Olimpija, he won the 2015–16 PrvaLiga title.
 His last season with the club was the 2016–17 season, in which he scored 7 goals before leaving the club in the winter transfer window.
 In his three seasons with Olimpija, he made 70 appearances and collected 16 goals in the Slovenian PrvaLiga.

 Empoli

 Zajc moved to Empoli on 25 January 2017, and signed a four-year contract.
 He debuted in Serie A on 29 January in a 4–1 defeat against Crotone.
 In his first season, he made five appearances and scored one goal in Serie A. However, Empoli was relegated to Serie B at the end of the season.
 Zajc made 41 appearances in the 2017–18 Serie B season, scoring 8 goals and as many as 14 assists, making a fundamental contribution to Empoli's return to Serie A. In the following season, Zajc played 20 games in the 2018–19 Serie A with the Tuscan club, scoring 3 goals and providing 2 assists.
-He however did not finish the season at Empoli as he changed the club in the winter transfer window.
+However, Zajc did not finish the season with Empoli as he changed the club in the winter transfer window.